stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

 with on Sherlock 1.0 are conserved:

-* a set of general partitions, available to all users: `normal`, `bigmem`, `gpu`, `dev`
+* a set of general partitions, available to all users: `normal`, `bigmem`, `gpu`, `dev`,
-* owner-specific partitions, regrouping nodes bought by PI groups
+* owner-specific partitions, regrouping nodes bought by PI groups,
-* a global `owners` partition, to allow other owners to use idle nodes.
+* a global `owners` partition, to allow other owners to use idle nodes,
-* same backfilling and fair share scheduling rules
+* same backfilling and fair share scheduling rules,
-* similar limits on most partitions
+* similar limits on most partitions,

+!!! warning "Owners' partition on Sherlock 2.0"

+    While the two clusters operate as separate entities (phase 1 of the [transition process](#transition-process)), owners on Sherlock 1.0 and Sherlock 2.0 will be considered two distinct groups.
+Meaning that Sherlock 1.0 owners won't be able to use the `owners` partition on Sherlock 2.0, and vice-versa.

+    As we move through [Phase 2](#transition-process), and as Sherlock 1.0 owners nodes are folded into Sherlock 2.0, Sherlock 1.0 owners will gain access to the `owners` partition on Sherlock 2.0.

-For more details, see the [Scheduler][url_scheduler] page.
+For more details about the scheduler, see the [Running Jobs][url_jobs] page.

 ### Software modules